 Sydney Jewish Museum

-The Museum was created 25 years ago to stand as a memorial to the six million Jews murdered in the Holocaust.
+Since 1992, the Museum has stood as a memorial to the six million Jews murdered in the Holocaust.
 The Museum aims to teach racial and religious tolerance in the hope that the evils of the past may never be repeated.
 It also tells the history of the Jewish life in Australia and illustrates the great contribution of Jews to the tapestry of Australian life.

 The newest addition to the Museum, The Holocaust and Human Rights permanent exhibition outlines human rights achievements and challenges, and focuses on some of the key human rights issues facing Australia today.
 The exhibition uses interactive media and new digital technologies to explore local issues pertaining to the rights of Refugees and Asylum Seekers; People with Disabilities; Indigenous People; and the LGBTIQ+ Community.
 This is one of the first permanent human rights exhibitions to open in a museum in Australia.